flojoy-ai/docs/docs/instruments-wiki/Temperature Controllers/Jumoquantrollc/Jumoquantrollc.md

 In this script, we first import the `PyTango` module.
 Then, we define the Tango device name for the Jumoquantrollc Temperature Controller.
 This device name is in the format `tango://<host>:<port>/<device>`, where `<host>` is the hostname or IP address of the Tango server, `<port>` is the port number of the Tango server, and `<device>` is the device name.

 Next, we create a Tango device proxy using the `PyTango.DeviceProxy()` function and pass in the device name.
-This creates a connection to the Jumoquantrollc Temperature Controller.
+This proxy allows us to interact with the Jumoquantrollc Temperature Controller.

 We then use the `read_attribute()` method of the device proxy to read the current temperature attribute of the device.
 The attribute name is specified as a string, in this case, "Temperature".
 The `read_attribute()` method returns a `PyTango.AttributeValue` object, from which we extract the value using the `value` attribute.